My toilet keeps clogging. Do I need to call a Plumber?

 • And even those “flushable” wipes

-These items are not made to dissolve as easily as toilet paper and should not be deposited into your toilet.
+These items are not made to dissolve as quickly as toilet paper and should not be deposited into your toilet.

-Few of the “flushable” wipes on the market are as “flushable” as advertised and we often find them to be the culprit in drain/clogging problems.
-Sometimes we find toys or other random items causing toilet clogs that may have been dropped there by curious children.
+Few of the “flushable” wipes on the market are as “flushable” as advertised, and we often find them to be the culprits in drain/clogging problems.
+Sometimes, we find toys or other random items causing toilet clogs that may have been dropped there by curious children.

 How Excess Toliet Paper Can Cause Clogged Toilets